BlueStamp-Engineering-2022/Abby_BSE_Project/index.md

 # Object Detection with Raspberry Pi
-This project uses TensorFlow Lite to train a machine model that can identify moles and melanoma.
+This project uses TensorFlow Lite to train a machine learning model that can identify moles and melanoma.
 With just a Raspberry Pi computer and camera module, a world of software can be employed to differentiate between cancerous and benign skin lesions.
 Read more about the process below.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|